andreas-straub/gatsby-plugin-gdpr-tracking/README.md

 #### `controlCookieName`

 Name of the control cookie.
 If the value of this cookie it set to `true`, then tracking is activated

+#### `cookieFlags`

+The new `cookieFlags` field allows you to set any cookie directive when the Google Analytics cookie is created.

+The value of this setting is a semi-colon separated list of lowercase cookie directives and their respective values.
+For example, this is a possible value of cookieFlags:

+`max-age=7200;domain=simoahava.com;path=/;secure;samesite=none`

+The default value is: `secure;samesite=none`

+See more details here: https://www.simoahava.com/analytics/cookieflags-field-google-analytics/

 ### Hotjar `hotjar` configuration object: